Peace Corps Volunteer

 If you do not complete the full 27 months, say only make it to one year, do you still get some assistance money for when you return to the U.S.?

-Asked by DVelephant over 10 years ago
+Asked by DVelephant about 11 years ago

 Yes.
 You accrue money for every month you are in Peace Corps.
 The amount is between $200-$300.
 I'm not sure of the exact amount, and part of it is taken away for taxes before you even get it.
 So for however many months you are in Peace Corps, you will get the equivalent amount of money when you go home.
 The money is either direct-deposited into your account, or mailed to you, depending on which option you choose.

-Asked by Scotty over 10 years ago
+Asked by Matthew over 11 years ago